Professor Sandra Jones

 Community Engagement Officer - Canberra

-Olivia Merrick has recently joined the Canberra Campus.
+Olivia Merrick is the Community Engagement Officer at Canberra Campus.
 She is excited to build local relationships with our community partners.

 Olivia has previously worked in the public sector.
 She completed her MBA at the University of Notre Dame and has a Graduate Diploma of Education (Secondary) from Curtin University.